AI Assistant for Mac

 Does GuideLayer work like ChatGPT in a browser tab?

 No. It lives in the menu bar and reads what's on your Mac screen when you ask.
-You don't paste screenshots or describe your UI from memory.
+You don't paste screenshots or describe your UI from memory, see AI that can see your screen for how capture works.

 Can it point at buttons in any Mac app?

 It works across native apps and browser tabs on your desktop.
-You trigger screen capture on demand, and a guide cursor lands on the control you need.
+You trigger screen capture on demand, and a Focus Lift lands on the control you need.

 Related guides